Why this toolkit?

 To download the ARJ EU Toolkit, click here.

-This Companion works alongside the toolkit, providing cases that illustrate many of the issues and ideas raised in the Toolkit as an aid to readers and trainers.
+The Companion works alongside the Toolkit, providing cases that illustrate many of the issues and ideas raised in the Toolkit as an aid to readers and trainers.
 There are examples of artists and artworks that have been censored that show the many forms of censorship of the arts globally, with a special focus on Europe.

 It highlights initiatives by Arts Rights Justice members and other arts, human rights and freedom of expression organisations to tackle repression of freedom of artistic expression and production.
 Illustrations include advocacy and publicity campaigns, work with international mechanisms such as the United Nations, lobbying to change legislation, and guides for artists at risk, among others.